Electrical ballast: Reactive ballasts

 A disadvantage of the inductor is that current is shifted out of phase with the voltage, producing a poor power factor.
 In more expensive ballasts, a capacitor is often paired with the inductor to correct the power factor.
 In autotransformer ballasts that control two or more lamps, line-frequency ballasts commonly use different phase relationships between the multiple lamps.
 This not only mitigates the flicker of the individual lamps, it also helps maintain a high power factor.
 These ballasts are often called lead-lag ballasts because the current in one lamp leads the mains phase and the current in the other lamp lags the mains phase.

 In most 220-240V ballasts, the capacitor isn't incorporated inside the ballast like in North American ballasts, but is wired in parallel or in series with the ballast.

 In Europe, and most 220-240 V territories, the line voltage is sufficient to start lamps over 30W with a series inductor.
-In North America and Japan however, the line voltage (120 V or 100 V respectively) may not be sufficient to start lamps over 30 W with a series inductor, so an autotransformer winding is included in the ballast to step up the voltage.
+In North America and Japan, however, the line voltage (120 V or 100 V respectively) may not be sufficient to start lamps over 30 W with a series inductor, so an autotransformer winding is included in the ballast to step up the voltage.
 The autotransformer is designed with enough leakage inductance (short-circuit inductance) so that the current is appropriately limited.

-Because of the large size inductors and capacitors that must be used as well as the heavy iron core of the inductor, reactive ballasts operated at line frequency tend to be large and heavy.
+Because of the large inductors and capacitors that must be used, as well as the heavy iron core of the inductor, reactive ballasts operated at line frequency tend to be large and heavy.
 They commonly also produce acoustic noise (line-frequency hum).

 Prior to 1980 in the United States, polychlorinated biphenyl (PCB)-based oils were used as an insulating oil in many ballasts to provide cooling and electrical isolation (see Transformer oil).